Vishwajeetsrk/My-portfolio-/README.md

-# Vishwajeet S. R. K. - Personal Portfolio Website
+# Vishwajeet - Personal Portfolio Website

 A modern, interactive, and fully responsive personal portfolio website showcasing the professional journey, skills, and projects of Vishwajeet S. R. K., a data-driven professional and full-stack web development enthusiast from Bengaluru.